gatsbyjs/gatsby/docs/docs/creating-a-sitemap.md

 ### Install

-To generate a XML sitemap, We will use the [gatsby-plugin-sitemap](/packages/gatsby-plugin-sitemap/) Package, To install this package, Run the following line on your command line:
+To generate an XML sitemap, you will use the [`gatsby-plugin-sitemap`](/packages/gatsby-plugin-sitemap/) package.
+To install this package, run the following line on your command line:
    ```npm install --save gatsby-plugin-sitemap```